Alexhuszagh/rust-lexical/lexical-core/README.md

 Lexical-core also includes configuration options that allow you to configure float processing and formatting:

 - `NAN_STRING` The representation of Not a Number (NaN) as a string (default `b"NaN"`).
 For float parsing, lexical-core uses case-insensitive comparisons.
+This string **must** start with an `'N'` or `'n'`.
 - `INF_STRING` The short, default representation of infinity as a string (default `b"inf"`).
 For float parsing, lexical-core uses case-insensitive comparisons.
+This string **must** start with an `'I'` or `'i'`.
 - `INFINITY_STRING` The long, backup representation of infinity as a string (default `b"infinity"`). `INFINITY_STRING` must be at least as long as `INF_STRING`, and will only be used during float parsing.
+This string **must** start with an `'I'` or `'i'`.
 - `EXPONENT_DEFAULT_CHAR` - The default character designating the exponent component of a float (default `b'e'`) for strings with a radix less than 15 (including decimal strings).
 For float parsing, lexical-core uses case-insensitive comparisons.
-This value should be not be in character set `[0-9a-eA-E]`.
+This value should be not be in character set `[0-9a-eA-E.+\-]`.
 - `EXPONENT_BACKUP_CHAR` - (radix only) The backup character designating the exponent component of a float (default `b'^'`) for strings with a radix greater than or equal to 15.
-This value should not an alpha-numeric character.
+This value should be not be in character set `[0-9a-zA-Z.+\-]`.
 - `FLOAT_ROUNDING` - The IEEE754 float-rounding scheme to be used during float parsing.
 In almost every case, this should be set to `NearestTieEven`.

 # Constants

 Lexical-core also includes a few constants to simplify interfacing with number-to-string code.
 These are named `MAX_*_SIZE`, and indicate the maximum number of characters a number-to-string function may write.
 For example, `atoi32_range` may write up to `MAX_I32_SIZE` characters.
+When the radix feature is enabled, these constants may significantly overestimate the number of bytes required, so another set of constants named `MAX_*_SIZE_BASE10` are exported, signifying the maximum number of characters a number-to-string function may write in base 10.
 These are provided as Rust constants so they may be used as the size element in arrays.
-For FFI-code, lexical-core exports unmangled constants named `MAX_*_SIZE_FFI`, to allow their use in non-Rust code.
+For FFI-code, lexical-core exports unmangled constants named `MAX_*_SIZE_FFI` and `MAX_*_SIZE_BASE10_FFI`, to allow their use in non-Rust code.

 # FFI Example